pokeclicker/pokeclicker-wiki/data/Berries/Wepear.md

 ### Possible Planting Formations {#planting}

+Wepear has a chance of mutating when [[Berries/Rawst]] and [[Berries/Oran]] are touching an empty plot.
 You can fill your farm in the following way to obtain Wepear Berries.
 Purple squares indicate where mutations can occur.

 **Base Formation**
 ::: table-mutations